derekbonilla/car_data_cleaning/README.md

 ### Goal

 The goal of this project is to clean data in SQL.
-Cleaning incorrect is very important.
-Analyzing bad data could cause the business owner to reach the wrong conclusions and, ultimately, lose money.
+Cleaning incorrect data is very important.
+Analyzing bad data could cause a stakeholder or businesses to reach the wrong conclusions and, ultimately, lose money.
 Clean data yields good results.

 ### About the data
 Wandering around [Kaggle](https://www.kaggle.com/), I was looking for ideas on how to approach my SQL data cleaning project.
 I found the [CarPrice_Assignment](https://www.kaggle.com/goyalshalini93/car-data) dataset in another user’s notebook.
 It’s a great dataset to practice on because it contains inconsistencies that a data analyst would happen upon in a work project.